Numerical studies of the Lagrangian approach for reconstruction of the conductivity in a waveguide: Numerical Studies

-In this test, we have considered two noise levels $\sigma$: $\sigma = 3\%$ and $\sigma = 10 \%$.
+In this test, we have considered the same noise levels $\sigma$: $\sigma = 3\%$ and $\sigma = 10 \%$, as in the test case i).
 The behavior of the noisy backscattered data in this case is presented in figure \ref{fig:data_caseiii}.
-Using figure \ref{fig:data_diff} we observe that the difference in the amplitude of backscattered data for cases i) and ii) is very small and is located exactly at the place where the middle smallest inclusion of figure \ref{fig:fig2} is moved, as expected.
-This is because the difference in two geometries of figure \ref{fig:fig2} is only in the location of the small middle inclusion: in figure \ref{fig:fig2}-b) this inclusion is moved more close to the backscattered boundary $\partial_1 \Omega$ than in the figure \ref{fig:fig2}-a).
+Using figure \ref{fig:data_diff} we observe that the difference in the amplitude of backscattered data between the cases i) and ii) is very small and, as expected, is located exactly at the place where the middle smallest inclusion of figure \ref{fig:fig2} is moved, This is because the difference in two geometries of figure \ref{fig:fig2} is only in the location of the small middle inclusion: in figure \ref{fig:fig2}-b) this inclusion is moved more close to the backscattered boundary $\partial_1 \Omega$ than in the figure \ref{fig:fig2}-a).

 The results of the reconstruction for both noise levels are presented in figure \ref{fig:rec_caseiii}.
 It follows from figure \ref{fig:rec_caseiii} and table 1 that the imaged contrast in the function $c(x)$ is $2.07:1=\max_{\Omega_{FEM}} c_{7}:1 $, where $n:=\overline{N}=7$ is our final iteration number in the conjugate gradient method when the noise level is 3 \%.
 Similar observation is valid from figure \ref{fig:rec_caseiii} and table 1 for noise level 10 \% where imaged contrast in the function $c(x)$ is $3.06:1=\max_{\Omega_{FEM}} c_{9}:1 $, where $n:=\overline{N}=9$ is our final iteration number.
 Again, as in the case i) we observe that the location of all inclusions in $x_1 x_2$ direction is imaged very well.
 However, location in $x_3$ direction should still be improved.
 We also observe that the smallest inclusion of figure \ref{fig:fig2}-b) is reconstructed better than in the case i) since it is located closer to the observation boundary $\partial_1 S$.
-Similarly with \cite{B, BJ, BTKB}, in our future research, we plan to apply an adaptive finite element method which we hope will improve the shapes and sizes of all inclusions considered in tests i) and ii).
+Similar to \cite{BJ, BTKB}, in our future research, we plan to apply an adaptive finite element method which hopefully will improve the shapes and sizes of all inclusions considered in tests i) and ii).